phaserjs/phaser/README.md

 * Group.sendToBack (and consequently Sprite.sendToBack) no longer removes the child from the InputManager if enabled.
 * When adding a new Animation to a Sprite it would incorrectly reset the current Sprite frame to the first frame of the animation sequence, it is now left un-touched until you call `play` on the animation.
 * Tween.from now returns a reference to the tweened object in the same way that Tween.to does (thanks @b-ely, fix #976)
+* Re-ordered the parameters of Phaser.Physics.Arcade.Body.render which is used by Debug.body so it matches correctly (thanks @psalaets, #971 #970)